skulpt/skulpt/CONTRIBUTING.md

 You will need three terminals open as you develop.

-In the terminal where you submit your Skulpt build and test commands,
+Open the terminal where you submit your Skulpt build and test commands.

-1. Update the Lineman dependencies for the Skulpt project.
+Update the Lineman dependencies for the Skulpt project.
+You will only need to do this once and update periodically.

 ```sh
 $ npm install
 ```

-2. Clean the Skulpt project.
+Clean the Skulpt project.
+This is optional.

 ```sh
 $ lineman clean
 ```

-3. Build the Skulpt distribution.
+Build the Skulpt distribution.

 ```sh
 $ ./skulpt.py dist -u